 Similarly, clerks can let robots do their clerical work while their people skills are suddenly in higher demand.

 Most of all, we are going to find higher level things to do once we populate our workplace with enslaved robots.
+We will burn them out.
 They will need programming, fixing and replacement - all human work.
-And replacement, since we will burn them out.

 The Displaced Know The True Value